tzok/eltetrado/README.md

 N4-helices, quadruplexes and tetrads.
 This can be supplemented with canonical base pairs visualization when `--complete-2d` is set.
-All color settings are located in the first several lines of the `quadraw.R` file, you can easily change them without knowledge of R langauge.
+All color settings are located in the first several lines of the `quadraw.R` file, you can easily change them without knowledge of R language.
 If you want ElTetrado to not visualize anything, pass `--no-image` switch to it.